• Home

 Have you ever tried explaining a private equity waterfall with many Excel rows?
 It’s a headache wrapped in a spreadsheet.

-Sure, Excel is excellent for data analytics and crunching numbers.
+Sure, Excel is excellent for private equity waterfall model analysis and crunching numbers.
 However, it falls short with data visualization, especially for layered structures like waterfalls.
 Your charts get messy, hard to read, and even harder to explain.

 How to Install ChartExpo in Excel?